jmpmscorp/esp-sdi-12/README.md

     {
         uint8_t gpio_num;
         sdi12_bus_timing_t bus_timing;
     } sdi12_bus_config_t;

     /**
      * @brief Send command over the bus and waits ONLY for first response line (first <LF><CR> found).
      *
      * @details AM!, AMx!, aMC!, aMCx!, aV! commands require a service request.
-     * When service request command is issued, timeout is used for wait 'atttn', 'atttnn' or 'atttnnn' response line.
-However, send cmd proccess can
+     * When service request command is issued, timeout param is used for wait 'atttn', 'atttnn' or 'atttnnn' response line.
-     * take more time due to 'ttt' seconds.
-Function automatically calculates elapsed time and waits for it.
-If there is no response, ESP_TIMEOUT is returned.
+     * Function automatically calculates elapsed time from 'atttn' response and waits for it.
-     * On the other side, response (device address) is checked with cmd address.
-If comparison fails, ESP_FAIL is returned.
-     *
-     *
+     * On service request commands, output buffer only contains 'atttn',... responses.
      *
      * @param[in] bus                   bus object
      * @param[in] cmd                   cmd to send